-- Students compose two compositions, of at least three minutes combined duration - One composition to a brief set by Pearson, of at least one minute in duration. - One free composition set by the student, of at least one minute in duration. - Each composition will be out of 30 marks.
+- Students compose two compositions, of at least three minutes combined duration - One composition to a brief set by Pearson, of at least one minute in duration. - One free composition set by the student, of at least one minute in duration.

-Component 3: Appraising Written examination: 1 hour and 45 minutes (80 marks) Content overview
+Component 3: Appraising (40%) Written examination: 1 hour and 45 minutes (80 marks)